 - SSD vs HDD: which is best for your needs?

-- Best portable SSD of 2020: top external solid state drives
+- Best portable SSD (opens in new tab) of 2022: top external solid state drives

 - Best cloud storage (opens in new tab) of 2022 online: free, paid and business options

 Samsung is no stranger to creating some of the best SSDs, so when it launched the Samsung 970 Evo Plus with higher speeds and new silicon, even we were surprised.
 The Samsung 970 Evo Plus is simply one of the fastest drives on the market, but the fact that Samsung is selling it at such a bargain price is just the icing on the cake.
 Because of how affordable this drive is, it’s not hard to recommend it as the best SSD for anyone.